 Clean, scrub and sparkle!
 Your home should be spotless for potential buyers.
 This means no soap scum in the shower, no dust on the cabinet tops, no grime in the tile grouts, no mold on the ceiling, no spots on the mirrors and no cobwebs in the corners.
 Go through your house, and clean everything!
+Contact a house cleaning service if it's too much to tackle on your own.
+Many offer an intensive, full-house clean sweep.
 When finished, freshen up with a pleasant (but not overwhelming) air freshener or deodorizer.

 Get Rid of the Toys

 Selling your home in Saratoga Springs means you want to appeal to the broadest range of buyers.
 Not all homebuyers have children.
 Seeing lots of toys scattered about the yard or around your home can be a major turn off to these buyers.
 That lifestyle simply doesn't resonate with them, and makes it difficult for them to imagine the home the way it would be if they owned it.

 - Clear out toys your children have outgrown or tired of by passing them down to a relative, giving the items to charity, or selling them in a garage sale.